Simiran987/AZ-900/README.md

 #### AZ Supported Regions

 #### Availability Sets Fault and Update Domains
-An Availability Zone (AZ) in an Azure region is a combination of a fault domain and an update domain.
+An Availability Zone (AZ) in an Azure region is a combination of a fault domain and an update domain.<br>
-**Fault Domain**
+**Fault Domain** - A logical grouping of hardware to avoid a single point of failure within an AZ.
+Group of virtual machines that share a common power source and network switch.
+**Update Domain** - Azure may need to apply updates to the underlying hardware and software.
+Update domains ensure your resources do not go offline.